BDC Hamburger Icon

 1. When changing workplace culture, consider individual employees.

-Some people have a bigger impact on company culture than others.
-Consider those in management and leadership positions.
-Employees take cues from business owners and company executives.
-What they say, how they act and the policies they implement have lasting effects.
-Additionally, unofficial leaders can wield power.
-Charismatic and well-liked team members, as well as unpleasant and toxic individuals, can significantly affect company culture.
+• Managers: Consider those in management and leadership positions.
+Employees often take cues from business owners and company executives.
+What they say, how they act, and the policies they implement can have lasting effects.

 If you identify a leader or team member with problematic behavior or a bad attitude, talk to them and try to understand their motivations.
 For instance, if you’re dealing with someone who routinely undercuts co-workers to get a promotion, they may think they’re demonstrating take-charge, self-starter behavior.
-You can explain that you value collaboration and teamwork.
+You can explain that you value team collaboration

 2. Make the right hiring and firing decisions to change workplace culture.